 Section 17(5) of the AC Act has been amended under the Appeal Costs and Penalty Interest Rates Acts (Amendment) Act 2004 (Vic) to allow the Attorney-General to specify the maximum amount the ACB can pay (see www.justice.vic.gov.au).

 Under section 35A of the AC Act, a corporation that has a paid-up share capital of $200,000 or more (or a subsidiary of such a corporation) cannot receive any payment from the ACB except under sections 6, 9 or 13 of the AC Act.

 An appellant may be reimbursed for the costs of an appeal at which:

 • a conviction of an indictable offence is quashed (s 14(1));

 • a conviction of an indictable offence is upheld and a new trial is ordered (s 14(2)); or

 • an appeal is instituted by the Crown or the DPP under section 567A of the Crimes Act 1958 (Vic) or section 84 of the Magistrates’ Court Act 1989 (Vic).

-In civil matters, most applications to the Board arise under section 4(1) of the AC Act, which allows an unsuccessful respondent to an appeal on a question of law to claim reimbursement from the Board for both their own and the appellant’s costs, in relation to the appeal.
-The maximum amount payable under a section 4 claim is $50,000.
+In civil matters, most applications to the ACB arise under section 4(1) of the AC Act, which allows an unsuccessful respondent to an appeal on a question of law to claim reimbursement from the ACB for both their own and the appellant’s costs, in relation to the appeal.
+The maximum amount payable for a matter under a section 4 claim is $50,000.

 Where a part-heard case is discontinued and a new trial is ordered, reimbursement may be made in both civil proceedings (s 10) and criminal proceedings (s 16).
 This may occur for other reasons that are not the fault of the parties; for example, where inadmissible evidence has prejudiced the jury hearing a case, or where a witness is found to be known by the judge or magistrate, or by a member of the jury.